venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/troubleshoot-operational-issues-with-the-sap-adapter.md

  **Cause**

- If the binding property **EnableBizTalkCompatibilityMode** is set to **true**, you must add the BizTalk property schema DLL for the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] as a resource in your BizTalk application, that is, the application in which your project is deployed.
+ If the binding property <strong>EnableBizTalkCompatibilityMode</strong> is set to <strong>true</strong>, you must add the BizTalk property schema DLL for the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] as a resource in your BizTalk application, that is, the application in which your project is deployed.

  **Resolution**

- The name for the BizTalk property schema for the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] is *Microsoft.Adapters.SAP.BiztalkPropertySchema.dll*.
-This is installed by the [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] setup under \<installation drive\>:\ Program Files\Microsoft BizTalk Adapter Pack\bin.
+ The name for the BizTalk property schema for the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] is <em>Microsoft.Adapters.SAP.BiztalkPropertySchema.dll</em>.
+This is installed by the [!INCLUDE [adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] setup under \<installation drive\>:\ Program Files\Microsoft BizTalk Adapter Pack\bin.
 Perform the following tasks to add this assembly as a resource in your BizTalk application.

 #### Add an assembly as a resource in BizTalk application

-1. Start the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
+1. Start the [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.

 2. In the console tree, expand **BizTalk Group**, expand **Applications**, and then the application to which you want to add a BizTalk assembly.

 3. Expand **Applications** and the application to which you want to add a BizTalk assembly.

 4. Right-click **Resources**, point to **Add**, and then click **BizTalk Assemblies**.

 5. Click **Add**, navigate to the folder containing the BizTalk assembly file, select the BizTalk assembly file, and then click **Open**.

 6. In **Options**, specify the options for installing the BizTalk assembly to the GAC, and then click **OK**.

 ##  <a name="BKMK_SAPIDOCValidate"></a> Error in validation while receiving IDOCs from an SAP system
  **Problem**